-We have gathered Indigenous People’s of Canada resources for our Conference this week.
-We will be adding to these resources through and after the conference.
+We have gathered Indigenous People’s of Canada resources for the CARFLEO Conference .
 If you have any other resources, please let us know.

 Truth and Reconciliation Commission of Canada